Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_guide_single.md

 **Edit the file: **.env** and **tomcat.env** before you up (`docker-compose up`)**

 **REMEMBER: never share or post your complete .env publicly...
 EVER!
-Use caution, and when in doubt ask a maintainer for help (i.e., share the file privately with a maintainer)**
+Use caution, and when in doubt ask a maintainer for help (i.e., discuss or share the file privately with an ISLE Maintainer)**

 ### Master Section:
     * COMPOSE_PROJECT_NAME to something unique (e.g. `COMPOSE_PROJECT_NAME=isle-production-collections`)
-      * This variable is appended to things Docker objects like volume names and network names.
+      * This variable is appended to Docker objects like: volume names, network names.
     * BASE_DOMAIN to your domainname (e.g. `BASE_DOMAIN=digital-collections.example.edu`)
       * This variable specifies your domain name!
     * CONTAINER_SHORT_ID to something unique (e.g. `CONTAINER_SHORT_ID=prod`).